rychan404/big-brain/FCC Python/Basic Info & Syntax.md

 not
-// # integer division (quotient of division rounded down to nearest int) pass # placeholder for future code
+// # integer division (quotient of division rounded down to nearest int) pass # placeholder for future code continue # skip current loop iteration & move on to next one
 ```

 ### Escape Characters